 Measure the space available for your new kitchen and make sure to bring the measurements with you to the showroom.
+We have produced a helpful guide, "How to measure for your new kitchen"

 Do your research.
 This will allow you to be in a much better position to leverage the kitchen designer's experience and judge their expertise.